dexterp/kubelab/README.md

  14   kubelb2       running
 ```

-Configure systemd-resolved to use libvirtd's DNS (optional)
+### Configure systemd-resolved to use libvirtd's DNS (optional)

+This lets you reach guests by hostname (e.g. `control1.dev.site`) from the
-Add or update `/etc/systemd/resolved.conf` with the following:
+host.
+Add or update `/etc/systemd/resolved.conf`:

 ```
 [Resolve]